CobbyElsonfx/Code-Future/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you liked this project and would like to support me email me through my email address andohfrancis9187@gmail.com
+If you liked this project and would like to support me, email me through my email address andohfrancis9187@gmail.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements">ismael Mastronardi</a>

-I would like to thank my Microvese partner who helped me a lot during the project.
+I would like to thank my Microvese partners who helped me a lot during the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>